The U.S. Commercial Service at the U.S. Mission to the European Union (CSEU)

 § Assist in the preparation of short, topical reports covering policy developments in the European Union that are of interest to U.S. exporters.

-§ Research and respond to incoming business inquiries from American firms about EU legislation/regulations.
+§ Research incoming business inquiries from American firms about EU legislation/regulations.

 § Assist with planning / organization associated with high-level visitors and other events taking place during the internship.